Repository of the Entire Insurance Marketplace Resources

 If you’re 30 or older and want a “Catastrophic” health plan, you may want to apply for an exemption.
 See details about exemptions and catastrophic coverage.

 Plans Effective Beginning January 1, 2014, and Forward (Group and Individual) Must Have 10 Essential Plan Benefits:

 ***Please note that short term coverage does not meet the minimum essential coverage, so you will still be penalized for not have coverage

-- Non-Discrimination Rules – Most health insurance carriers cannot deny or increase your rate for coverage if you have a pre-existing condition; it must be covered from day one of your plan.
+Non-Discrimination Rules – Most health insurance carriers cannot deny or increase your coverage rate if you have a pre-existing condition; it must be covered from day one of your plan.

 Federal Poverty Level (FPL) – The below is a chart acquired from HAP showing the estimated incomes in order to receive a subsidy/tax credit and cost sharing.

 A measure of income level issued annually by the Department of Health and Human Services.
 Federal poverty levels are used to determine your eligibility for certain programs and benefits.

 A measure of income is issued every year by the Department of Health and Human Services (HHS).
 Federal poverty levels are used to determine your eligibility for certain programs and benefits, including savings on Marketplace health insurance and Medicaid and CHIP coverage.

 The 2020 federal poverty level (FPL) income numbers below are used to calculate Medicaid eligibility and the Children’s Health Insurance Program (CHIP).
 Two thousand nineteen numbers are slightly lower and are used to calculate savings on Marketplace insurance plans for 2020.

 Federal Poverty Level amounts are higher in Alaska and Hawaii.
 See all HHS poverty guidelines for 2020.